San Mateo County, California Property Taxes

 Assessment notices:

-For example, the median tax bill in San Mateo County is $8,710, with tax bills ranging significantly across the county.
-Atherton has the highest median home price at $3,584,402.
+For example, the median tax bill in San Mateo County is $9,758, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Atherton at the highest median home price of $4,735,760.

 Property Tax Assessment Values Across San Mateo County, California